-Assistant Professor, Associate Professor, Professor: Tenure - Track & Tenured
+Assistant Professor, Associate Professor, Professor - Tenure-Track and Tenured

-The Department of Pharmacology is a vibrant community located on the beautiful Minneapolis/St. Paul (“Twin Cities”) campus of the University of Minnesota.
-We strive to cultivate an inclusive community that leverages the diverse backgrounds of our members to achieve excellence in research, education, and service.
-As such, we strongly encourage applications from women and other members of underrepresented groups in science and medicine.
-Our current faculty direct research programs supported by $15+ million in annual external funding, supported by a world-class Academic Health Center and institutional partners including the Masonic Cancer Center, Center for Immunology, Medical Discovery Team on Addiction, Institute for Therapeutics Discovery and Development, and Institute for Translational Neuroscience.
-We direct a popular undergraduate minor program and are the administrative home for the Graduate Program in Pharmacology, a cross-departmental training community of 70+ faculty trainers, 50+ graduate students, and an engaged alumni network.
-We also take pride in making meaningful service contributions to the institution and people of Minnesota while serving as critical resources of scientific expertise at national and international levels.
-To learn more about the Department of Pharmacology, please visit: https://med.umn.edu/pharmacology
+The Department of Pharmacology is a collegial community located on the beautiful Minneapolis/St. Paul (Twin Cities) campus of the University of Minnesota.
+We strive to cultivate a diverse and inclusive community that leverages the unique perspectives of our members to achieve excellence in research and education.
+We benefit from the resources of a world-class medical school and large health sciences community, as well as strong relationships with institutional partners including the Masonic Cancer Center, Center for Immunology, Medical Discovery Team on Addiction, Institute for Therapeutics Discovery and Development, and Institute for Translational Neuroscience.
+We direct the Molecular Pharmacology and Therapeutics graduate program, a cross-departmental training community of 75+ faculty trainers, 50+ graduate students, and an engaged alumni network.
+We also direct a popular undergraduate minor program in pharmacology and take pride in serving as critical resources of scientific expertise at the institutional, state, national, and international levels.
+To learn more about our mission, values, and scholarship, please visit: https://med.umn.edu/pharmacology

 Applicants should submit a cover letter, curriculum vitae, and a 2-3 page statement of research interests by December 18, 2021 using the following employment site link: https://hr.myu.umn.edu/jobs/ext/344110